TheRenegadeCoder/pymon/README.md

 51. "What is the benefit of interval halving?" by Ashir Faruq
 52. "What is mathematical induction?" by Om Amin
 53. "What is the Set data type?" by Luke Thompson
-54. "What is the correct expression to see if an integer is odd in Java?" by Kurt Wanner, Yi-You (Joseph) Chiu
+54. "What is the correct expression to see if an integer is odd in Java?" by Yi-You (Joseph) Chiu, Kurt Wanner
 55. "What is XML?" by Tim Keck
 56. "What is mutability?" by Tim Keck
 57. "What is a comparator?" by Tim Keck